morapelker/bluesnap-ios-int/README.md

 ### paymentDetails propertie
 If you are submitting a new credit card (for either a new or an existing shopper), you should crate an  `BSTokenizeNewCCDetails`  and store all of its properties.

-If you are submitting an existing card (for an existing shopper and a credit card that was previously submitted and stored), you should crate an  `BSTokenizeNewCCDetails`  and store all of its properties.
+If you are submitting an existing card (for an existing shopper and a credit card that was previously submitted and stored), you should crate an  `BSTokenizeExistingCCDetails`  and store all of its properties.

 ## Submit details into BlueSnap server
 Use [submitTokenizedDetails](#submitTokenizedDetails) of BlueSnapSDK to submit the shopper's details.